francopasut/academic/content/en/post/emacs_use-package_straight/index.md

-## Little example and little analysis.
+## Little example with little analysis.

 For example, to install the "magit" package, the configuration can be written as follows: